goldfinch-eng/mono/packages/docs/docs/reference/senior-pool-withdrawal-mechanics.md

 The biggest upside to Epoch Withdrawals is that it prioritizes fairness and ensures all LPs can have at least partial liquidity on their positions.

-## Auditing
-The Epoch Withdrawal System was internally audited by members of the Warbler Labs engineering team.
-The internal audit report is available here (TODO - when the audit PR is merged).